7Block Labs

 Secure Backend Patterns for Web3 Indexers

-Unlock best practices for securing your Web3 indexer backend, ensuring data integrity, privacy, and resilience against vulnerabilities.
+Discover the top strategies for securing your Web3 indexer backend.
+This way, you can keep your data safe, maintain your privacy, and build resilience against potential vulnerabilities.

 Introduction